 A cardholder’s data is something very important that needs to be protected always.
 It is better to encrypt such data for quicker compliance.
 A SOC team can monitor important locations where organisations store such sensitive information and can notify the users in case of attacks or data leaks.

 An encrypt transmission of cardholder data across open, public networks is something that requires intense security.
 The transmission must be in such a way that there should not be any man in the middle attack, whereby the valuable credit card information could be lost or sold in the dark web.
 A SOC monitoring for all sorts of attacks.
 A SOC team can correlate all the information it attains during monitoring to identify if there are any data leaks or attacks.

 The PCI will recommend an organization to use an anti-virus program and update it regularly.
 A SOC can examine anti-virus configurations, master installation of the software and sample of system components to verify the effectiveness of anti-virus software.
 Monitoring the anti-virus log files will provide information about any malware or suspicious activity within the network.

-The Organization must develop and maintain secure sytems and applications.
+The Organization must develop and maintain secure systems and applications.
 They require proper logging or monitoring tools to ensure proper security.
-This can be done by SOC whereby they can perform external vulnerability scans and application log monitoring and they can correlate these information to find out any malicious activity within the organisation.
+This can be done by SOC whereby they can perform external vulnerability scans and application log monitoring and they can correlate this information to find out any malicious activity within the organisation.